 Reading and Phonics

 Phonics and Reading is paramount at Broad Square Primary School.
 We believe that Reading is Power!
-If children cannot read, it is impossible for them to be successful in all other areas of the curriculum.
+If children cannot read, it is challenging for them to be successful in all other areas of the curriculum.

 At Broad Square Primary School we are passionate about ensuring all children become confident and enthusiastic readers and writers.
 We believe that phonics provides the foundations of learning to make the development into fluent reading and writing easier.
 We also value and encourage the pupils to read for enjoyment and recognise that this starts with the foundations of acquiring letter sounds, segmenting and blending skills.
 Through phonics children learn to segment words to support their spelling ability and blend sounds to read words.
 The teaching of phonics is of high priority.